HungryProton/proton_trail/README.md

 ![trail](https://thumbs.gfycat.com/DependentRaggedAmericancrocodile-small.gif)

-## Disclaimer
+## Notes

-+ This addon is still a work in progress and far from a usable state
++ This addon is still a work in progress and not production ready, some things will change a lot
 + Initialy developped for my game (codenamed GlassMainframe, hence the "gm" prefix)
 + Feel free to fork it and reuse what you can.